 An ApprenticeshipsNI framework sets out the requirements your apprentice must meet to achieve their Full Framework ApprenticeshipsNI Certificate at that level.

-All frameworks include induction requirements, a knowledge-based qualification, a competency-based qualification, Essential Skills requirements and any other qualification deemed mandatory by the industry for example AM2 Test.
+All frameworks include induction requirements, a knowledge-based qualification, a competency-based qualification, Essential Skills requirements and any other qualification deemed mandatory by the industry for example the AM2 Test for electrotechnical industry.

 A small number of frameworks have additional requirements such as previous qualifications or experience but these are clearly outlined where applicable.

 Your training contractor will ensure that your apprentice is registered for the appropriate qualifications and supported appropriately to complete the requirements of the framework in full.

-There are over 80 Level 2 ApprenticeshipsNI frameworks and over 90 Level 3 ApprenticeshipsNI frameworks currently available.
+There are around 70 Level 2 ApprenticeshipsNI frameworks and around 80 Level 3 ApprenticeshipsNI frameworks currently available.

-If the apprenticeship you wish to offer is not included in the list of current frameworks linked to above, then it is unfortunately not available through the ApprenticeshipsNI programme.
+If the apprenticeship you wish to offer is not included in the list of current frameworks linked to above, then it is unfortunately not currently available through the ApprenticeshipsNI programme.
 There may be further apprenticeships frameworks added in future.

 Higher Level Apprenticeships

 Higher Level Apprenticeships currently offer qualifications from Level 4 up to Level 7.
 The majority are at Level 5 (Foundation Degree) with some offering Level 6 (Honours Degree) and Level 7 (Masters Degree).
 Higher Level Apprenticeships may be available in the future at Level 8 (Post Graduate Awards).

 The qualifications required will depend on the level of apprenticeship being followed.
 Some apprenticeships require, for example, General Certificate of Secondary Education (GCSEs) in order to be eligible to undertake the apprenticeship.

 There are currently over 40 Higher Level Apprenticeships to choose from, ranging from computer science, motor vehicle, mechanical engineering, life sciences and accountancy.